Keladi Kannmanii: Plot

-The doctors schedule the surgery.
-Anu takes this with stoic grief, and asks Sasi for one last thing: to find Sarada and attempt to reunite her with ARR.
-They find an old picture of Sarada, and Sasi recognises her as a woman he had met in Bangalore a few weeks ago.
+Back to the current, Anu seeks Sasi's help to unite ARR and Saradha.
+They find an old picture of Sarada, and Sasi recognises her as a woman he had met in Bangalore a few weeks before.
 He sets off on a frantic hunt for Sarada.
 On the day of the operation, Sarada happens to be in Chennai en route to a training event in the United States.
 After a series of near-misses, Sasi locates her in the nick of time and brings her to Anu and ARR moments before Anu gets anaesthetised.
-Anu later goes for one last ride with Sasi on his motorbike and, right before they leave, she says that she has gained faith in surviving the surgery.
+Anu later goes for one last ride with Sasi on his motorcycle and she says that something tells her that something good is about to happen.